Rule of lenity: Modern status in US

 In the end, he joined the majority in refusing to apply the rule.

 In State v.
 Thonesavanh, The Minnesota Supreme Court expressly rejected the position that the rule "allows a defendant to prevail in every instance in which a criminal statute is ambiguous".
 At issue was the question of whether the word "take", as used in the state's law against auto theft, required the accused to actually move the vehicle, or, as in this case, merely to enter it and lock the doors.
 The court relied on the doctrine of in pari materia in holding that the mere "temporary control" of the car was enough under the statue.

 On the other hand, the Massachusetts Supreme Judicial Court cited the rule in Commonwealth v.
 Dayton in ruling that the ambiguous language in the state's OUI law did not permit suspects to be held without bail unless they had been convicted three times under the statute, as opposed to being arrested three times.

 State codification

 The states of Florida and Ohio have codified the rule.
 The Florida statute states that the code "shall be strictly construed; when the language is susceptible of differing constructions, it shall be construed most favorably to the accused."
 The Ohio law states simply that offenses and penalties shall be "strictly construed against the state and liberally construed in favor of the accused".

-More states, however, have eliminated the rule by statute.